arunmathaisk/Jedi/README.md

  [Decentralization,Content Deletion,Content Archival, Content Censhorship] <br><br>
  By todays web standard, that is the web 2.0 , there really existis no decentralization in reality.Everything is governed by a central authority, which then plays the monopoly.
- Our project aims to tackle this problem through a releatively new technology knows as IPFS.
+ Our project aims to tackle this problem through a releatively new technology knows as IPFS .

 ## Objective

- To provide our users a platform where they can truly express themselves without the underlying fear of being monitered, profiled and we try our level best to prevent our user's thoughts from being censored .
+ To provide our users a platform where they can truly express themselves without the underlying fear of being monitered, profiled and we try our level best to prevent our user's thoughts from being censored.

 ## Scope
  To understand the inner working of IPFS and (design+incorporate) decentralized software system design patterns to existing legacy system architectures.